Wouter van der Steen

-Wouter van der Steen (born 3 June 1990) is a Dutch professional footballer who plays as a goalkeeper for club Helmond Sport.
-He formerly played for Heerenveen and Den Bosch.
+Wouter van der Steen (born 3 June 1990) is a Dutch professional footballer who plays as a goalkeeper for club Willem II.
+He formerly played for Helmond Sport, Heerenveen and Den Bosch.

 Club career

 Van der Steen started his professional career with Eerste Divisie club Helmond Sport, where he was the starting goalkeeper from 2012 to 2016.

 In 2016, he joined Eredivisie side Heerenveen.
 In the summer of 2018, he chose not to extend his contract with the club as he struggled to secure the position of their first-choice goalkeeper.

 On 19 June 2023, Van der Steen agreed to return to Helmond Sport on a two-year deal.

+In the summer of 2025, Van der Steen signed a one-season contract with Willem II.